horanmustaplot/xnvim/README.md

 $ nvim # Run neovim and ley lazy to install plugins, then start coding!
 ```
 # Notes
-- I still beginner in doing so
+## I still beginner in doing so
-  I'm looking for a lotta of issues, and it's gonna be my pleasure to build a good just enought configurations for NVIM
+- I'm looking for a lotta of issues, and it's gonna be my pleasure to build a good just enought configurations for NVIM
+- There's nothing perfect :)